planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 *Added in version [0.11.0].*

-A protocol version is a property of a block that represents in which version of Libplanet used for mining.
+A protocol version is a property of a block that represents the version of Libplanet used for mining.
 It helps games powered by Libplanet to easily upgrade the Libplanet version, and on the Libplanet side, it allows us to add new functionalities without breaking backward compatibility with existing